ARM-software/arm-trusted-firmware/docs/user-guide.md

     SCP_BL2U to the FIP and FWU_FIP respectively, and enables them to be loaded during boot.
 Default is 1.

+*   `CSS_USE_SCMI_DRIVER`: Boolean flag which selects SCMI driver instead of SCPI driver for communicating with the SCP during power management operations.
+    If this option is set to 1, then SCMI driver will be used.
+Default is 0.

 #### ARM FVP platform specific build options

 *   `FVP_CLUSTER_COUNT`    : Configures the cluster count to be used to